-3.1 DEFINITION OF A BALLOON (S1 2.1.1.2)
+3.1 DEFINITION OF A BALLOON

 3.1.1 Aerostat - an aircraft lighter-than-air.
-FREE balloon - AN AEROSTAT SUPPORTED STATICALLY IN THE AIR, WITH NO MEANS OF PROPULSION BY ANY POWER SOURCE.
+FREE BALLOONS CLASS A - AN AEROSTAT SUPPORTED STATICALLY IN THE AIR, WITH NO MEANS OF PROPULSION BY ANY POWER SOURCE.
+(S1 2.1.1 part)

 3.1.2 SUB-CLASS AX - FREE BALLOONS WHICH OBTAIN THEIR BUOYANCY SOLELY AS A RESULT OF HEATING AIR.
 THE ENVELOPE MAY CONTAIN NO GASES OTHER THAN AIR AND THE NORMAL PRODUCTS OF COMBUSTION.
+(S1 2.1.1.2)